fetchai/docs/pages/framework/uagents/tutorials/interval-tasks.md

 # μAgents Interval Tasks

-μAgents can use interval tasks to periodically perform actions with some time interval.
+μAgents can use interval tasks to periodically perform actions with a specified time interval, for example, sending a message every 2 seconds.

 1. Navigate towards a directory created for your projects.
 2. Create a script for this task: `touch interval-task.py`